4 Essential Strategies to Brand Your Startup

 One of the cheapest yet most effective digital marketing strategies is to use social media.

-Therefore, this should be a cornerstone of your branding strategy.
+Therefore, when you brand your startup, this should be a cornerstone of your branding strategy.

 Social media platforms are great for connecting with your existing and prospective audience and promoting your brand to a significant number of people.